GGorAA/fcompressor/README.md

 ## How it works

-FCompressor searches for videofiles(files with an extension of .mp4/.avi/.mkv), and launches independent instances of `ffmpeg` for each video file, so if there was 25 video files, it will launch 25 instances of `ffmpeg`, and the FCompressor will exit.
+FCompressor searches for videofiles(files with an extension of .mp4/.avi/.mkv), and launches independent instances of `ffmpeg` for each video file, so if there was 25 video files, it will launch 25 instances of `ffmpeg`, and then FCompressor will exit.
 To shut down the compression process, you need to shut down every instance of `ffmpeg`.
 That's how it works 🤷‍.
 But later in development FCompressor will stay open while `ffmpeg` does it's thing, and you will be able to shut down every instance of `ffmpeg` by simpy exiting FCompressor.

 ## Usage
 Very easy, you just pass the input dir, and the output dir, like this: